fbpx Skip to Content

 Why Are My Tomato Plant’s Leaves Yellowing?

-If you’ve noticed your tomato plant leaves starting to yellow, it’s likely that your plant isn’t getting enough nutrients.
+If you’ve noticed your tomato plant leaves starting to yellow, likely, your plant isn’t getting enough nutrients.
 Tomatoes need lots of nutrients and should be fertilized regularly.

 Conclusion On What is Eating My Tomato Plant Stems

-While it can be frustrating when your tomato plant is attacked by pests, there are ways to fight back against any garden pest.
+While it can be frustrating when pests attack your tomato plant, there are ways to fight against any garden pest.

-Take steps to protect your plant from pests so that it’s able to produce plenty of tomatoes.
+Take steps to protect your plant from pests so it can produce plenty of tomatoes.